openconfig/featureprofiles/feature/gribi/otg_tests/mpls_in_udp/README.md

           index: 990
           decapsulate_header: OPENCONFIG_AFT_TYPES:MPLS_IN_UDPV6      # TODO: Add OC path for this
           # The device should decapsulate the UDP packet and use the MPLS header
-          # to determine the destination network-instance, then forward the packet
+          # to determine the output interface, then forward the packet
-          # based on the inner IP packet, matching an appropriate AFT entry.
+          # without looking up the inner IP packet
         }
       }
     }